ppwatchic/JobHunting/TreeQA.md

 DFS starts at the root (selecting some arbitrary node as the root in the case of a graph) and explores as far as possible along each branch before backtracking.
 To utilize the backtracking, we use Stack to help backtracking.

+**Q:What is a Complete Binary Tree?
+A full binary tree?
+A perfect binary tree**

+**A:**A full binary tree is a tree in which all nodes have 0 or 2 children.

+A perfect binary tree is a binary tree in which all internal nodes have 2 children and all leaves have the same level or the same depth.

+In a complete binary tree, all level except possible the last level is completely filled, and all nodes in the last level are as far left as possible.
+Pros: a complete binary tree can be efficiently represent by array.